ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Item/endpoint_change_add_item.md

 Adds an item to a change with a specific GUID.

-For an overview of the Change Lifecyle in Arena, including a summary of Lifecycle Rules for adding Items to Changes, see .
+For an overview of the Change Lifecyle in Arena, including a summary of Lifecycle Rules for adding Items to Changes, see About the Change Lifecycle.

 NOTES: